 "[The advice I would give my college self is] don't be afraid to do the things that scare you -- Turns out you're more than capable!"

 Gaby is passionate about reducing educational disparity and supporting students through tricky transitions.
 While a student teacher in a 2nd grade classroom, Gaby conducted research on mindfulness and applies it to her everyday pedagogy.
 An eager learner, Gaby received her Bachelor’s in Psychology and Master of Arts in Teaching from Brandeis University.
 Gaby considers herself to be a life-long learner and hopes to travel the world!

 Max Wallace - Technical Advisor

 Joe Sutherland - Senior Data Advisor

-Joe brings more than 15 years of statistics and software development experience to Shearwater.
+Joe brings more than 15 years of statistics and software development experience to Mentor Collective.
 His academic work uses experimentation and novel statistical techniques to study political inequality and representation.
 Joe’s research is published in top peer-reviewed outlets.
 A proven leader in the research and public sectors, he built a successful analytical enterprise at Prattle and managed projects at The White House.
 Joe is a Ph.D.
 Candidate at Columbia; he holds a Master’s from Columbia and a Bachelor’s from Washington University in St. Louis.